nakato/nixos-bpir3-example/README.md

-# NixOS on BPi-R3 Example
+# NixOS on BPi-R3

-This is an example of booting NixOS on a BPi-R3.
+This respository contains community supported patches that are necessary to run NixOS on BananaPi-R3 and use it as a fully fledget router.

+## Getting started

 Build an SD-Image with: